 How a thin content penalty can occur

-You have the option of transferring any valuable content across to a newly installed Blog in your main site, and using it to drive traffic with fresh new content.
+You have the option of transferring any valuable content across to a newly installed Blog on your main site and using it to drive traffic with fresh new content.
 We’ve had lots of practice at doing just that for many clients…

 Farming out blog posts onto other sites with links back to you is risky.
 Accepting offers for other people to write content and post on your blog is also risky!